-In this context, I have a particular interest in how these actors experience and manage social evaluations (e.g., stigma, legitimacy, reputation), as well as the role of entrepreneurship and (social) innovation in this endeavor, which I explore through qualitative methods covering in-depth interviewing, participant observations, and archival sources.
+In this context, I have a particular interest in how these actors experience and manage social evaluations (e.g., stigma, legitimacy, reputation), as well as the role of social innovation and social movements in this endeavor, which I explore through qualitative methods covering in-depth interviewing, participant observations, and archival sources.

-In doing so, I theoretically contribute to conversations around institutional theory, social movements theory, and social evaluations.
+In doing so, I theoretically contribute to conversations around social evaluations, institutional theory, and social movements theory.

-Most recently, I have conducted research in an exciting array of empirical contexts including social housing organizations, prisons and reentry organizations, capital punishment in the U.S., and child marriage in Indonesia.
+Most recently, I have conducted research in an exciting array of empirical contexts including social housing organizations, prisons and reentry organizations, capital punishment in the U.S., religion in organizations, and child marriage in Indonesia.